parsianpixel3/persiro/SECURITY.md

 ## Scope

-This policy covers the Rvg source code in this repository.
+This policy covers the persiro source code in this repository.
 Issues in third-party dependencies should be reported to their respective maintainers, though we appreciate being notified as well.

 ## Recognition